Find Cheap Homeowners Insurance Quotes in Your Area

 Your insurer will ask you questions about your claim that will help them decide if it’s covered by your policy.
 An adjuster will then be dispatched to assess the damage.
-If you need to make any urgent repairs before the adjuster has a chance to see the damage, be sure pictures are taken before the repairs are done, and that you keep the receipts for any materials you purchased.
+If you need to make any urgent repairs before the adjuster has a chance to see the damage, be sure to take pictures before the repairs are done, and that you keep the receipts for any materials you purchased.

 You can also choose to hire a contractor to evaluate the water damage and give you an estimate for the cost to repair it.
-This is useful to have in case the insurance adjuster’s quote for coverage is too low, and allows you the opportunity to negotiate with your insurer.
-Once you have agreed on a reasonable settlement for the cost of repairs, the insurer will generally send you an advance of about half the payment to begin repairs and send you the remainder upon completion, minus the deductible.
+This is useful in case the insurance adjuster’s quote for coverage is too low, and allows you the opportunity to negotiate with your insurer.
+Once you have agreed on a reasonable settlement for the cost of repairs, the insurer will generally send you an advance of about half the payment to begin repairs.
+You’ll receive the remainder upon completion, minus the deductible.

-Be sure to keep pictures of the water damage and all documents associated with the damage and your claim in the event mold grows in the future.
+Be sure to keep pictures of the water damage and all documents associated with the damage and your claim in the event that mold grows in the future.
 Your insurance company may be hesitant to agree that any potential mold is the result of prior water damage, but having pictures and records will serve as valuable proof of your claim.
 If the mold is deemed to have come from water damage, some insurers may make you file a second claim of water damage instead, requiring you to pay another deductible before remediation takes place.